top of page

 Many of the wait staff worked together at Il Terrazzo, including food and beverage manager Rob Sales and sommelier Jacques Lacoste, and the servers circling smoothly through the restaurant are a cohesive team, adding to a seamless dining experience, even in Janevca’s opening weeks.

-Antiques and comfortable velvet banquets inside the lounge area of Rosemead House, an historic inn in Victoria BC
+Antiques and comfortable velvet banquets inside the lounge area of Rosemead House, an historic inn and boutique hotel in Victoria BC

 Tufted velvet banquettes and original stained glass windows in the comfortable cocktail lounge